icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 > ###"... the rotating-cylinder indications of drop-size distribution are so unreliable that they are of little or no value"

-##NACA-TN-1904 "Observations of Icing Conditions Encountered in Flight During 1948"
+#"Observations of Icing Conditions Encountered in Flight During 1948"
 [^1]

+##Key points

+1. The average liquid water content varies over distance traveled in icing.
+2. The value of the multicylinder method for determining drop size distributions is questioned.

 ##Abstract